-The Company has continued its core insurance platform modernization initiatives in 2022, and intends to complete the migration of most of its products from legacy systems to a single platform and continue to invest in the modernization of its technology and data science platforms in 2023.
+The Company has made significant progress in migrating most of its products from legacy systems to a single platform in 2023.
+The Company will continue to invest in the modernization of its technology and data science platforms as well as enhanced security protections in 2024.